lunarc/lunarc_docs/docs/aurora_modules.md

 ```
 will now show you which compiler and library versions it will be using.
 Please note that after loading a toolchain

-*A number of modules become available, that rely on components inside this specific toolchain
+*A number of modules become available, which rely on components inside this specific toolchain
 *The defaults of many modules change to a version that was build with the components inside the selected foss module

-Selecting a version of the intel toolchain is very similar to selecting a foss module, just replace foss with intel in the above examples.
+Selecting a version of the intel or the pomkl toolchain is very similar to selecting a foss module, just replace foss with intel or pomkl in the above examples.

 ## Compiling serial code using a toolchain
 Once a toolchain module is selected, there are no differences from earlier Lunarc services when it comes to compiling serial code.
-If you have loaded a toolchain building on top of a GCC compiler use the following commands to compile.
+If you have loaded a toolchain build on top of a GCC compiler use the following commands to compile.

 * **gcc**: C compiler
 * **g++**: C++ compiler
 * **gfortran**: Fortran compiler

-If you have loaded a toolchain building ontop of the Intel compiler use the following command to compile.
+If you have loaded a toolchain build on top of the Intel compiler use the following command to compile.

 * **icc**: C compiler
 * **icpc**: C++ compiler
 * **ifort**: Fortran compiler

+If you have loaded a toolchain build on top of the PGI compiler, use the following command to compile:

+* **pgcc**: C compiler
+* **pgc++**: C++ compiler
+* **pgf90**: Fortran compiler
+* **pgf77**: Fortran77 compiler

-In both cases please do not forget about compiler options, in particular optimisation flags.
+In all cases please do not forget about compiler options, in particular optimisation flags.
 You should have the toolchain used for compiling loaded when executing the code.

 ## Compiling MPI code using a toolchain
 The commands you use to compile MPI code depend on the MPI library and the compiler you intend to use.

 ### Toolchains using OpenMPI
-When using a toolchain utilising **OpenMPI** (e.g. foss, iomkl) use:
+When using a toolchain utilising **OpenMPI** (e.g. foss, iomkl, pomkl) use:

 * **mpicc**: MPI compiler for C code
 * **mpicxx** or **mpic++*: MPI compiler for C++ code